Moniter123/build-cdn/_posts/2018-02-08-docker-101-anatomy.md

 one memory address to the other, `JMP` to jump to a certain memory address and execute the code there, etc. This is called an assembly language and it translates 1:1 to machine readable binary code.
-High level languages, like C, C++, etc abstract this of course, and even higher level languages like Java have their own virtual machine (JVM) that has it's own, high level assembly language.
+High level languages, like C, C++, etc abstract this of course, and even higher level languages like Java have their own virtual machine (JVM) that has have their own, high level assembly language.
 (So yes, you can build a CPU that executes Java byte code directly.)

 However, if you look carefully, CPU assembly instructions can be very dangerous.
 A program could simply specify the memory address of another program and cause all sorts of havoc.
 A programmer writing code that is able to access all memory has to be extra careful not to mess up.
 Back in the MS-DOS days this was the only way programs could operate.

-This was not a big problem in MS-DOS since it only ran one program in parallel (save for a few drivers), but more modern systems like Windows, Linux, etc. needed some way to protect programs from each other.
-That's why the then-modern 80286 CPU introduced a feature called **virtual memory**.
+This was not a big problem in MS-DOS since it only ran one program in parallel (save for a few drivers, [TSRs](https://en.wikipedia.org/wiki/Terminate_and_stay_resident_program)), but more modern systems needed some way to protect programs from each other.
+That's why the then-modern 80286 CPU introduced and the [80386 expanded upon](https://en.wikipedia.org/wiki/Virtual_8086_mode) a feature called **virtual memory**.
 The CPU could now operate in multiple modes.
 A part of the operating system would run in so-called real mode and had access to all memory space.
 This was also known as kernel or unprotected mode.
 User programs on the other hand would run in the so-called protected mode or user mode.

 Running in user mode meant that each program would have its own virtual memory space, which the CPU would then translate to a physical memory address, or if that chunk of memory was moved to a swap file, it would interrupt the program